Gordi42/sweepexp/docs/source/usage/custom_input_arguments.rst

 Unique UUIDs for Filenames
 --------------------------
-You can also use a built-in feature in SweepExp to automatically generate a unique UUID for each experiment, which can be useful for creating unique filenames without manually specifying them.
+You can also use a built-in feature in sweepexp to automatically generate a unique UUID for each experiment, which can be useful for creating unique filenames without manually specifying them.
 This is particularly helpful when running a large number of experiments where manually assigning filenames might